niallhatton/Scooters/README.md

 - Cities were unconfirmed and statistics such as number of scooters in each area to hand and model of scooters deployed.
 This meant having a section dedicated to statistics did not make sense.
 - I considered doing the wireframs again after the site was completed however I felt this was disingenuous in nature and would not accurately show the true progression of the UX design process.
 I do feel however the overall UX design intentions were kept and achieved.

-**Navigation**: The navigation bar uses Bootstrap 4 features, responsiveness and includes the custom logo designed for the company.
+**Navigation**: The navigation bar uses Bootstrap 4 features, responsiveness using a hamburger style button when on smaller devices and includes the custom logo designed for the company.
 The navigation bar has been used on all pages and is consistant across the site.
 To give the user an indication of which page they are currently on I have used a green bottom border on the active page.

 **Footer**: I have used a simple footer design which has four social Font Awesome icons/links to Facebook, YouTube, Twitter and Instagram.
 To supplement these I have added the company 0800 phone number and parent company name.
 The footer is used consistantly across all pages.